Skip to content

 Christian’s jaw tightened.

 “I know you don’t trust me anymore,” August said.
 “Hell, I don’t blame you.
 But this thing isn’t finished.
-And if we don’t stop it now, it never will be.”
+And if we don’t stop it now, it’s never going to stop.”

 Christian said nothing.

 A boy, about twelve, stepped into view.
 Tanner.
 August had only seen him in photos.
-The last time he had spoken to his grandson, the boy had still been in diapers.
+The last time he spoke to his grandson, the boy was still in diapers.

-Christian put a protective hand on Tanner’s shoulder, guiding him away from the doorway.
+Christian put a protective hand on his son’s shoulder, guiding him away from the doorway.
 “Go back inside.”

 Tanner frowned.
 “But—”